pytrip/pytripgui/README.rst

     $ pytripgui

-pytripgui currently works in Linux with Python 3.5-3.7.
-Windows is partially supported.
+pytripgui currently works in Linux, Windows and macOS with Python 3.5-3.9.

 pytripgui dedicated to python2 users is not supported anymore, if you really know what to do,